danielabar/backbone-pluralsight/README.md

   }
 })

-Vehicle.summary() // Vehicles are for travelling
+Vehicle.summary() // Vehicles are for traveling
 ```

 ### Instantiating Models